Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 PCI compliance* | Free | Costs may apply |

-Square transaction fees are deliberately simple: 1.9% for all Square Reader payments and 1.6% for all Square Terminal payments regardless of the type of card and where it is from, and 2.2% for all keyed-in payments regardless of whether the merchant or customer entered their card details remotely or in person.
+Square transaction fees are deliberately simple: 1.6% for all EFTPOS machine payments regardless of the type of card and where it is from.
+It costs 2.2% for all keyed and online payments regardless of whether the merchant or customer entered their card details remotely or in person.

-With billing, Stripe merchants pay the same transaction fees for one-off invoices as through ecommerce (1.75% + A$0.30 for domestic/2.9% + A$0.30 for international), but automatically charging customers on a recurring basis costs only 0.5% per payment.
+With billing, Stripe merchants pay the same for one-off invoice transactions as the above rates for online payments.
+Automatically charging customers on a recurring basis costs less at 1% + A$0.30 per payment.

-Payouts are free on both platforms, but Square gives the option to settle transactions instantly in your bank account for an extra 1% added to transactions.
+Standard payouts are free on both platforms, and both allow you to settle transactions instantly in your bank account for an extra 1.5% added to transactions.

-PCI compliance (card security paperwork) is managed free of charge by Square, while Stripe encourages their users to address this but with some support provided.
+PCI-DSS compliance (card security paperwork) is managed free of charge by Square, while Stripe encourages users to address this but with some support provided.
 This could cost extra depending on the level of protocols required for your business.
 Chargebacks cost A$25 each with Stripe, but are free with Square.

 Though both platforms provide solutions for ecommerce, there’s a clear distinction in how this is done.